cgiacomini/vagrant--kubernetes/examples/014-PrivateRegistry/InsecureRegistry.md

     -e REGISTRY_STORAGE_FILESYSTEM_ROOTDIRECTORY=/data \
     registry:2.7

-# Verify we can connect to the registry and retrieve some info concerning existing images
+# Verify that we can connect to the registry and retrieve some info concerning existing images
 curl http://localhost:5000/v2/_catalog
 {"repositories":[]}